Jayfeather233/bot_cqhttp/README.md

 ### About the files

 - Main: contains Main.java and other files to distribute message.
-- Game: contains all three games' java files to process the game.
+- Game: contains all four games' java files to process the game.
 - HTTPConnect: files used to connect with go-cqhttp through HTTP.

+### How to run the bot

+1. Configure and start go-cqhttp.
+Do open the "反向HTTP POST地址", and set your own reception port.
+2. Run the bot_cqhttp.jar.
+It will require send_port and receive_port at the first time to connect to go-cqhttp